📋 Compliance & Permits Guide

 Common Exemptions

-• Replacing a few shingles or flashing
+• Replacing a small section of flashing or gutters

 Usually Required